ibrahimEltayfe/live_tracking_app/README.md

 # Live Tracking App
 Its an app to track devices, you can make sessions so the client join your session and start tracking him.
+Tracker can track and manage more than one session as well as clients can subscribe to more than one session.

 <h2>Tracking Preview</h2>
 Used fake gps app to simulate device movement.